pitt-cdm/2019spring/schedule.md

 * **Read and listen to** Bresland's <a href="http://bresland.com/brevity.html">"On Writing for the Ear"</a>
 * **Read and listen to** Rob Rosenthal's HowSound on <a href="https://transom.org/2017/sound-design-basics/">Sound Design Basics</a>
 <!-- * EXT inputs for eager audiophiles: HowSound on <a href="https://transom.org/2017/avoiding-pesky-recording-problems/">Avoiding Pesky Recording Problems</a> and <a href="http://training.npr.org/audio/the-ear-training-guide-for-audio-producers/">NPR's ear training guide for advanced audio editing</a>.
  * NB: I'm not expecting you to buy expensive equipment!
-If you want to up your recording quality beyond your laptop or phone microphone, you can borrow some from the Media Lab: http://dmap.pitt.edu/equipment -->
+See If you want to up your recording quality beyond your laptop or phone microphone, you can borrow some from the Media Lab: http://dmap.pitt.edu/equipment -->
 * **Record** at least one spoken track to begin working with, knowing you can revise, retake, dub in, change your mind, etc.
 * **Take notes** about what kinds of other sounds you might want to add
 * **Save and commit** to git / GitHub as you go
 * **Find and watch** any tutorials you need to begin getting a handle on Audacity
  * Be ready to share one Audacity move with your classmates

-<h3><a href="plans/lesson-10">Lesson 10, Tuesday 10/3</a> – Gathering Criteria</h3>
+<h3><a href="/{{site.course.base_path}}plans/lesson-10">Lesson 10, Tuesday 10/3</a> – Gathering Criteria</h3>
 <!-- small-group skills-sharing
 	what should we be trying to do here? baseline? aspirational? ask for volunteers to be workshopped